 You may request deferred findings, either at a hearing or by mail.
 If the court grants your request, the court will defer entering a finding against you and will not report the violation to Department of Licensing (DOL) for one year.
 If you do not commit another violation for one year after findings are deferred, the matter will be dismissed.
 If you do commit another violation, or fail to pay the fee, it will be reported to DOL and you will be required to pay the full amount on the citation.
 You may defer one moving and one non-moving violation every seven years.

 You must pay a non-refundable fee of $150.
 This helps defray the cost of monitoring your driving record for the following year.
-The court typically makes this fee due in two weeks, but may give you additional time if you need it.

 The court may require you to meet certain conditions, such as obtaining insurance, registering a vehicle or completing a safe driving course prior to entering deferred findings.
 The court cannot defer a finding if you have a commercial drivers license, were operating a commercial motor vehicle or are cited with Negligent Driving 2nd Degree with a Vulnerable User Victim.